 Point #4: Kekuna Ella Falls – during our jungle trekking, we swam at this beautiful waterfall

-Hotels in Sinharaja Forest Reserve
+Where to stay in the Sinharaja Forest Reserve

 Most accommodations are homestays, offering an opportunity to experience local hospitality.
 These homestays serve delicious homemade Sri Lankan food and can arrange guided rainforest hiking tours upon request.
 The hosts have great knowledge about their forest and can provide valuable insights during your hike.